EYE2DRIVE

 A Technology Based on a Strong Patent Portfolio

-Eye2Drive‘s cutting-edge technology is powered by a robust portfolio of proprietary patents owned by the company.
+Eye2Drive‘s cutting-edge technology is powered by a robust portfolio of proprietary patents developed and owned by the company.
 This solid intellectual property foundation underscores Eye2Drive’s exceptional technological expertise and innovation in advanced vision systems and sensors.

 We did a SWOT analysis comparing the major sensor technologies for autonomous navigation vehicles: traditional imaging sensors, LiDars, Radars, and the new generation of bio-inspired sensors created by Eye2Drive.
 The results of our analysis are shared in the comparison table below.